 It is important to exclude certain damages from the limitations of liability.
 A master service agreement may exclude indirect damages (no punitive damages, no lost profits, etc.).
 Many MSAs provide that recoverable damages are limited to direct, or actual, damages.
 Although there will be extensive case law available to the parties in the relevant jurisdiction to help them define direct damages, it is not recommended to leave the issue entirely to an “after the fact” determination.

-We recommend defining the term “direct damage” term in the contract in order to so that they are not open to interpretation.
-Such damages might include: (i) additional costs incurred by the customer over the charges set forth in the agreement to transition to and obtain similar services from another provider, (ii) costs incurred to correct any deficiencies in the services provided by service provider, (iii) service level credits, (iv) fines or penalties assessed against the customer, (v) damages arising out of or in connection with the breach; or, (vi) losses covered under a party’s indemnification obligations.
+We recommend defining the term “direct damage” term in the contract so that they are not open to interpretation.
+Such damages might include: (i) additional costs incurred by the customer over the charges outlined in the agreement to transition to and obtain similar services from another provider, (ii) costs incurred to correct any deficiencies in the services provided by the service provider, (iii) service level credits, (iv) fines or penalties assessed against the customer, (v) damages arising out of or in connection with the breach; or, (vi) losses covered under a party’s indemnification obligations.

 Neither party will be liable for breach-of-contract damages that are remote or speculative, or that the breaching party could not reasonably have foreseen on entry into this agreement.”